sib-swiss/Knoto-ID/README.md

   code format or PD code format.
 * Draw knot(oid) diagrams.
-* Evaluate the following polynomial invariant: classical Jones polynomial for knots, Jones polynomial for knotoids and Turaev loop bracket for planar knotoids.
+* Evaluate the following polynomial invariant: classical Jones polynomial for knots (closed curves), the Jones polynomial for knotoids (open curves projected on a sphere), the Turaev loop bracket for knotoids (open curves projected on a plane), the arrow polynomial (open curves projected on a sphere) and the loop arrow polynomial (open curves projected on a plane).
 * Evaluate polynomial invariant for multiple projection direction and produce projection maps on the plane of spherical coordinates or directly on a 3D globe (in interactive webGL format).